EricJ19/stock-geometizer/DEVELOPMENT.md

 # Development

  - **4/18/20** Cloned Git Repository and begin CPR integration
+   - CPR repository recommends using submodules.
    - Asked on piazza for clarification in creating submodules
    - Still have to complete CPR library integration

  - **4/19/20** Continued integrating CPR library
-   - Executed terminal commands to include submodule
+   - Executed terminal commands to include CPR as a submodule.
    - Added CPR library to project
+   - It turns out CPR doesn't have their own Transport Layer Security (TLS) necessary for API calls, so OpenSSL is necessary.
-   - Investigated OpenSSL errors for CPR
+   - Investigated OpenSSL path finding errors for CPR on Piazza and StackOverflow.
+   It seems files are not found from OpenSSL.
+Issue still needs to be resolved.

  - **4/20/20** Completed integration CPR library and Built Storage for API Data
-   - Resolved OpenSSL issue for CPR
+   - Resolved OpenSSL path finding issue for CPR.
+Found through Piazza and online that directory needed to be set in CMake configurations.
-   - Resolved issues with #include filepath in CPR submodule
+   - Resolved issues with #include filepath in CPR submodule.
-   - Had to utilize Terminal and change CMake configurations to integrate CPR as a submodule
-   - Created FinanceData class to store API finance data
+   - Created FinanceData class to store API finance data.
+Class structure made sense to create organized, independent data sets to be easily used to create unique geometry.

- - **4/23/20** Created finance_geometry.h for Geometry Class
+ - **4/23/20** Created finance_geometry.h for Geometry class
+   - finance_geometry.h  complements the FinanceData class so that every FinanceData object is paired with a Geometry class.
+Design-wise it makes it easier to manipulate finance data and geometry information separately and then linking these objects later.

  - **4/24/20** Developed Additional Functionality for Producing Geometry
-   - Completed implementations of Geometry class
+   - Completed implementations of Geometry class.
+Methods to scale mathematical values from finance data to attain a reasonable geometrical shapes were found online and integrated to functions.
-   - Refactored various file names
+   - Refactored various file names to be more project-specific.

  - **4/27/20** Fixed Library Integration Issues and Interact with API Calls
-   - Fixed OpenSSL (used with CPR) issues in CMake
+   - Fixed OpenSSL (used with CPR) issues in CMake with the aid of Code Review mentor.
+   - It turns out, for OS X users (which was used), system cURL had to be linked agains to enable OpenSSL to work.
-   - Included nlohmann_json library
+   - API responses were in the form of JSON and so nlohmann_json library was added.

  - **4/29/20** Added Cinder Blocks and Develop UI
+   - Cinder by itself didn't have a method to analyze text inputs from users.
+PreztelGui and ImGui Cinderblocks were suggested on Piazza and so they were explored online.
-   - Incorporated ImGui CinderBlock for accepting user inputs to make API calls
+   - ImGui CinderBlock was chosen and incorporated accepting user inputs to make API calls.
+ImGui appeared easy to set up and was designed to complement programs with geometrical elements.
    - Created Window using ImGui to accept user inputs.
 This is used to create custom API calls for whatever stock the user chooses.

  - **4/30/20** Developed UI Interaction Between User and Geometry and created logic for storing data from API calls
-    - Connect user inputs from ImGui window into FinanceData and Geometry classes
+    - Connect user inputs from ImGui window into FinanceData and Geometry classes.
+This was fairly easy due to the FinanceData and Geometry classes structure.
     - Created logic for using user input to create custom API calls.
-    - Created variables to store custom API call data.
+    - Created JSON variables to store custom API call data.
+Still have to parse JSON ad store data into FinanceData objects.

  - **5/1/20** Developed functioning UI and API, and improved object decomposition.
     - Created logic to parse API calls and store data in FinanceData objects.
+    - API responses were varied: some were 1-D arrays while others were 2-D. Thus, these needed to be parsed differently and methods to do this were found on Piazza and online.
     - There was a previous issue that the inner and outer shapes for the Geometry class covered up each other in the UI.
-This has been fixed.
+Turns out, the outer shape needed to be drawn first so the inner shape could be drawn on top without being covered.
     - Created logic for building multiple geometrical shapes based on which textfield user interacted with.
     - Now, UI displays custom geometry, changing edge numbers and colors based on user's stock input and API response.
     - Created various helper functions for better object decomposition.
-    - Fine tune Geometry class variables and functions for more clear data visualization.
+    - Fine tuned Geometry class variables and functions for more clear data visualization.
+    Constants in Geometry class for edge numbers were too large and it was previously hard to distinguish one shape with another.
-    - Still need to fine tune geometrical colors/edge numbers for greater clarity and further decompose some repetitive code.
+    - Still need to fine tune geometrical colors numbers for greater clarity and further decompose some repetitive code.
+Because RGB was used the red and green indicated mixed to create blueish colors in some cases which may be unclear.

+ - **5/2/20** Fix UI errors, fine tune UI, and continue improving object decomposition.
+    - Now supports three geometrical shapes without previous error where only one shape responded to user inputs.